Check out dates and sign up to attend.

 The EMT program includes a Pre-Hospital Anatomy and Physiology course that meets the State of Ohio’s requirement for Paramedic program admission.
 Students are also able to progress into the Paramedic program the semester following successful completion of the EMT program.

-The EMT-Basic non-credit certificate program courses begin in the fall (August) and spring (January) semesters and is one semester (16-weeks) in length.
-The courses are held on Monday and Wednesday evenings from 5:00 p.m. - 9:20 p.m.
+The EMT-Basic non-credit certificate program courses begin in the fall (August) and spring (January) semesters and are one semester (16-weeks) in length.
+The course will be held on Fridays from 8:30 a.m. - 4:30 p.m.

 Assess patient condition and provide first-response care in this fast-pace, in-demand career